tailix/libkernaux/README.md

 You can test with `make check`.

-It's just a usual library.
+This is just a usual library.
 You can use most of it's APIs in hosted environment.

 ### Cross-compilation